tmorris-ftnt/ztptool/README.md

   * [Import ADOM](#import-adom)

 ## Getting Started with demo_example

+> Included examples only works for FortiManager 6.2.1 and 6.2.2

 Extact the files from the .zip archive somewhere on your computer.
 Note: Chrome must be installed the computer.